12 Sep All of Our Mistakes Are Never Forgotten

 “What the hell do you mean you couldn’t bring yourself to do it?
 Is it really that difficult to tell one of us that your roommate is acting like a complete nut?”

 “What?
 You think it’s easy to tell everyone that your roommate is acting like his sanity is about to completely meltdown?
-You think it’s easy to tell your friends and colleagues that you’re seeing some kind of thing out of the distance?”
+You think it’s easy to tell your friends and colleagues that you’re seeing this… this thing out in the distance?”

-“You’re not the only one whose seeing it.”
+“You’re not the only one who’s seeing it.”

 We all turned to face the end of the table.
-One of the mechanics we brought along to repair generators who was staring down at the table.
+One of the mechanics we brought along to repair generators and the snow crawlers was staring down at the table.
 David rested his glass on the table and let his mouth hang open in shock.

 “You’re not the only one who’s seen it,” he repeated.